title

 Lidar Image: Holme-Brancaster-Burnham Overy

 The location of the fort with respect to the two Roman roads and presumed Roman harbours is clear from this Lidar plot.
+It is midway between them.

 Click for larger view